xu2333/xu2333.github.io/_posts/2015-2-10-Ebola-Network.md

 Our goal is to establish a delivery system that optimizes the control and eradication of Ebola.

 This question was thrown by the Consortium for Mathematics and Its Application in the 2015 Mathematical Contest in Modeling.
-Faced with such inconceivable issue, our team chose complex networks theory to design a model.
+Facing with such inconceivable issue, our team chose complex networks theory to design a model.
 By the way, I were primarily responsible for mathematical analysis and programming.

 Firstly, we explored the spreading patterns among social contact networks.